timo-reymann/deterministic-zip/README.md

 - Zipping serverless code
 - Backups or other files that get rsynced

-#### Want to know more about the topic of deterministic/reproducible builds?
+### Want to know more about the topic of deterministic/reproducible builds?

 I can recommend the following resources:

 - [reproducible-builds.org](https://reproducible-builds.org/)
 - [Debian Wiki](https://wiki.debian.org/ReproducibleBuilds/About)

+## Documentation

 ### How reliable is it?